Home Compare ALAB vs CELH

 Profitability

-Astera Labs, Inc. ranks near the top of the group on profitability; Celsius Holdings, Inc. sits in the weaker half.
+Astera Labs, Inc. sits in the stronger part of the group on profitability, while Celsius Holdings, Inc. is closer to mid-pack.

 Profitability — Dominant Gap